hostspaceng/community-challenge/.github/PULL_REQUEST_TEMPLATE.md

 Provide clear instructions on how the evaluators can test and verify your solution.
 Include steps to:

-The application is built, ran and deployed locally and in cloud using civo provider as the cloud provider.
+The application is built, run, and deployed locally and in the cloud using Civo provider as the cloud provider.

-All instructions on how to build,run and deploy successfully can be found in the [README.md](/README.md) file
+All instructions on how to build, run and deploy successfully can be found in the [README.md](/README.md) file

 ---